dreamfactorysoftware/platform-wiki/setup-guide/archive/EmrEtlRunner-setup.md

 2. Specify `--end` only and the timespan will run from the beginning of time up to your end date, inclusive

-If your raw SnowPlow logs are generated by the Amazon CloudFront collector, please note that CloudFront timestamps in **UTC**.
+If your raw Snowplow logs are generated by the Amazon CloudFront collector, please note that CloudFront timestamps in **UTC**.

 <a name="scheduling"/>